Does My Car Insurance Cover Me in Mexico?

 Allstate

-Partnering with Mexican insurance companies, Allstate can help travelers set up tourist insurance for a trip over the Mexican border for customizable lengths of time.
+Partnering with Mexican insurance companies, Allstate can help you secure tourist insurance with customizable terms, whether you're traveling to Mexico for a few days or a year.
 In addition to required third-party liability coverage, Allstate recommends their clients look for policies that include:

 • Bodily injury